Art Kiosk on Courthouse Square

 About the Art Kiosk:

-The Art Kiosk aims to bring thought-provoking installations and public art to Redwood City and the Bay Area through seven, six week-long exhibitions throughout 2024.
+The Art Kiosk aims to bring thought-provoking installations and public art to Redwood City and the Bay Area through eight, six week-long exhibitions throughout 2025.
 Artists from the Bay Area and around the world have been invited to realize their ambitious, site-specific artworks for our audience to enjoy.
 The initiative was conceived and is curated by Lance M. Fung.
 Donated curatorial work and project management for the exhibition series is provided by Fung Collaboratives.
 The Redwood City Improvement Association (RCIA) is the sole sponsor ever since the inaugural year of 2019.
 Redwood City acts as the logistical partner and provides the space and utilities.
 Please drop by for a visit 24/7 at 2208 Broadway, Redwood City, CA for a free viewing.
 Details may be found at: www.fungcollaboratives.org

 - Address: 2208 Broadway Redwood City, CA 94063